heriberto-codes/cThink/readme.md

 Link to timeline: https://hroman-codes.github.io/cThink/timeline/timeline.html

 ## What is cThink?
-cThink is a multisensory learning tool that uses the D.A.B. method — Draw ✏️, Act 🎭, Build 🔧 — to help learners simplify technical concepts and retain them through association building.
+cThink is a multisensory learning tool that uses a learning assessment and the D.A.B. method — Draw ✏️, Act 🎭, Build 🔧 — to help learners simplify technical concepts and retain them through association building.

 Inspired by real classroom experiences and lessons with his young son Elijah 👶, former technical instructor Heriberto Roman set out to address a common challenge: learners at every age struggling to process and retain abstract programming ideas.